-For PTN’s third iteration next January, students will fly the T-6B Texan II aircraft in both simulations and live flights.
+For PTN’s third iteration, students fly the T-6B Texan II aircraft in both simulations and live flights.
 The T-6B is an upgraded avionics variant of the plane, requiring us to update all of our 3-D and flight models.

 By empowering student pilots with their own VR workstations, and giving them 24/7 access to immersive training, we are helping the U.S. armed services transform their training culture and accelerate learning.